contentfry/contentfry-starter/apps/next-social-wall/README.md

 This example demonstrates how to integrate a Contentfry social wall feed into a Next.js 15 application.
 It uses modern tools to render a responsive, real-time feed of social media content.

-## Features

-- Real-time feed rendering from the Contentfry Feed API
-- Responsive design with Tailwind CSS
-- Accessible UI components built with Radix UI
-- Built with Next.js 15 and Turbopack
-- Written in TypeScript

 ## Getting Started

 1. Install dependencies: